 For more, click here.

 News Corp.
-(NWS), the media company controlled by Rupert Murdoch, said it plans to split into two after its board approved the move separating publishing assets from entertainment businesses.
+(NWS:US), the media company controlled by Rupert Murdoch, said it plans to split into two after its board approved the move separating publishing assets from entertainment businesses.

 “Everyone is enormously excited for what we’ll be able to achieve with this split,” Murdoch, 81, said in a telephone interview after the announcement.